turbot/terraform-provider-turbot/website/docs/r/policy_pack.html.markdown

 - `title` - (Required) Short display name for the policy pack.
 - `akas` - (Optional) Unique identifier of the resource.
 - `description` - (Optional) Brief description of the purpose and details of the policy pack.
-- `filter` - (Optional) A query syntax to identify the resources onto which the policy pack will automatically get attached.
 - `parent` - (Optional) The `id` or `aka` of the level at which the policy pack will be created.
 Defaults to `tmod:@turbot/turbot#/`.

 ## Attributes Reference